glennzw/permfect/README.md

  ```

+ However by definition a permutation is the length of the input string. e.g the permutations of `{1, 2, 3}` are:
+ `{123, 132, 213, 231, 312, 321}`.
 In order to calculate varying permutation lengths (as in the Python implementation) we need to enumerate all subsets of size k (for k = 2, ...,n, where n is the size of the array). i.e calculate all the combinations subsets of the input and for each enumerated subset enumerate the permutation for it.

 There are similarly many different algorithms for calculating combinatons.
 Non-recursive algorithms seem to perform better with Go.